AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 computational clusters, from the very basics: learning by doing with lots of examples and hands-on.

-This course is good for any researcher who things they may need to scale up to larger resources in the next six months, in any field.
+This course is good for any researcher who thinks they may need to scale up to larger resources in the next six months, in any field.
 Even if you don't use computing clusters, you will be better prepared to understand how computing works on other systems.
 If you are a